Camera Obscura

 Links:

 Having exhausted the patience of even their most faithful fans, Camera Obscura reinvented themselves on Let's Get Out Of This Country (Merge, 2006).
-Leaving behind the Belle & Sebastian role model, and relying on the lush chamber arrangements of Jari Haapalainen they ventured into a new territory of melancholy and touching elegies: Country Mile, Tears for Affairs, Lloyd I'm Ready To Be Heartbroken, and the two singles, Let's Get Out Of This Country and If Looks Could Kill.
-While nothing here is revolutionary, the combination of Tracyanne Campbell's sad songs and Jari Haapalainen's exuberant sound is indeed infectious.
+Leaving behind the Belle & Sebastian role model and the blatant imitations of oldies, and relying on the lush chamber arrangements of Jari Haapalainen, they ventured into a new territory of lush pop ditties (Let's Get Out Of This Country, Lloyd I'm Ready To Be Heartbroken, Come Back Margaret) and elegies (False Contender).
+If the slow songs sometimes sound like random collections of easy-listening stereotypes (Tears for Affairs), the album also delivers their first rave-up: If Looks Could Kill (a` la Supremes).
+While nothing here is revolutionary, the combination of Tracyanne Campbell's sad songs and Jari Haapalainen's exuberant soundscapes is at least intriguing.

 What is unique about this music database